Chart Color Schemes

 Educational outcomes in Rosewater fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Rosewater Trail residents aged 15+ with university degrees comprise 20.5%, compared to Australia's 30.4%.
+Rosewater trail has regional benchmarks for educational qualifications, with 20.5% of residents aged 15 and above holding university degrees compared to Australia's 30.4%.
+This indicates potential for educational development and skills enhancement.
 Bachelor degrees are the most common at 14.5%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.6%).
-Vocational credentials held by 35.1% of residents include advanced diplomas (8.6%) and certificates (26.5%).
-Current educational participation stands at 27.1%, with 9.0% in primary, 6.5% in secondary, and 5.3% pursuing tertiary education.
+Vocational credentials are also prominent, with 35.1% of residents aged 15 and above holding them – advanced diplomas are held by 8.6% and certificates by 26.5%.

-Educational participation is notably high, with 27.1% of residents currently enrolled in formal education.
+Educational participation is high, with 27.1% of residents currently enrolled in formal education.
 This includes 9.0% in primary education, 6.5% in secondary education, and 5.3% pursuing tertiary education.

 Frequently Asked Questions - Education